sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 Now, you may be thinking "Okay, but there are only two possibilities for conference: EASTERN and WESTERN, so let's use a `boolean`".
 And that's reasonable, but *what if that changes*.
-What if, say, the NBA expanded to 32 teams, as many suggest they are exploring, and in doing so switch to 4 conferences for scheduling reasons? **How many places in our code would __necessarily have to change?** With effective use of the enumerated type, the only place in our code where we will necessarily need to make changes is in the `Conference.java` file!
+What if, say, the NBA expanded to 32 teams, as many suggest they are exploring, and in doing so switch to 4 conferences for scheduling reasons? **How many places in our code would necessarily have to change?** With effective use of the enumerated type, the only place in our code where we will necessarily need to make changes is in the `Conference.java` file!
 This makes our code much more **stable**, where a change is one place doesn't have to propagate to other places!
-We will talk much more about this in Design.
+We will talk much more about this in the [Design](https://sde-coursepack.github.io/modules/design/Design/) module.

 ### Hey, where are your comments?